textbrowser/textbrowser/README.md

 **All labor is skilled labor and all labor must be compensated.
 Love free?
 Compensate the people.**
 ```
+Qt@Android
-Android and Qt: dialogs and windows should be shown with showMaximized().
+Dialogs and windows should be shown with showMaximized().
 Other methods such as show() will prevent interaction with the interfaces.
 For dialogs: showMaximized() followed by exec(), if necessary.
-QMenu::exec() is fine, however, set the minimum width to the parent's width.
+QMenu::exec() is fine, however, set the minimum width of the menu to the parent's width.
+QMenu::exec(point) prevents interaction with the menu's actions.
 ```
 ```
 /* Assign awesome color-image to a push button. */